Kremlin warning: More US arms to Ukraine will aggravate war

 Peskov’s comments were the first official Russian reaction to news that Zelenskyy was heading to Washington in his first known foreign trip since Russia’s Feb.
 24 invasion triggered a war that has killed thousands and laid waste to towns and cities across Ukraine.

-The White House announcement of the military aid came just hours before Zelenskyy arrived and sat down with Biden in the Oval Office.
+The announcement of the military aid came just hours before Zelenskyy paid a defiant wartime visit to the White House to thank U.S. leaders and “ordinary Americans” for their support in fighting off the invaders and to press for continued aid.

-As the leaders tried to show a unified front against Russia’s invasion, Zelenskyy thanked Biden, U.S. lawmakers and “ordinary people” of America for their support.
-Biden told Zelenskyy that Ukrainians “inspire the world.”
+Biden said the U.S. and Ukraine would continue to project a “united defense” as Russia wages a “brutal assault on Ukraine’s right to exist as a nation.”

 The massive $1.8 billion package includes for the first time a Patriot missile battery and precision guided bombs for fighter jets, U.S. officials said.